hiiakku/100-Days-of-ML/README.md

 **Today's Progress** :  Decided to start a project to identify the level of " Fakeness " on different platforms.
 In context to that topic, I read a research paper based on *Review's fakeness detection*.
 My further aim is to identify the account fakeness of a user on social media.

 **Link of Research Paper:**   [Study on detecting fake reviews](https://ieeexplore.ieee.org/document/8102442)

+## Day 24: Oct 16 , 2018

+**Today's Progress** :  Today, I read a research paper titled as *Don't follow me: Spam detection in Twitter*. which deals with spam detection using Machine learning in tweets.
+I implemented the first two features proposed in the paper on crawled twitter dataset.

+**Link of Research Paper:**   [Don't follow me: Spam detection in Twitter](https://ieeexplore.ieee.org/document/5741690/)